Cameron is a market leading technology lawyer specialising in cyber security, information security and emerging technologies.

-Cameron works extensively for clients in Australia and internationally advising on cyber and information security, emerging technology, digital platform regulation, technology and telecommunications reform and other technology-related transactions and legal issues.
+Cameron works extensively for clients in Australia and internationally advising on cyber security, information security, data protection, emerging technologies, digital platforms, technology and telecommunications reform and other technology-related transactions and legal issues.

-Cameron has complimentary expertise in related fields including technology and telecommunications M&A, technology reform and regulation and technology sourcing and transformation.
+Cameron has complimentary expertise in related fields including M&A, technology reform and regulation and technology sourcing and transformation.
 He has extensive experience dealing with bespoke and complex commercial arrangements.

-Cameron has worked extensively throughout the world, included extended periods based in the UK (London), the US (Houston), France (Paris) and SE Asia (Hong Kong / Singapore).
+Cameron has worked throughout the world, included for extended periods based in the UK (London), the US (Houston), France (Paris) and SE Asia (Hong Kong / Singapore).

-- Advising clients on various emerging technology and innovative transactions involving emerging technologies such as Blockchain and AI including as lead legal adviser on the establishment of a blockchain enabled Food Trust framework and the Hong Kong based Global Shipping Business Network blockchain solution
+- Advising on various emerging technology transactions, including as lead legal adviser for a global Al ethical framework, the Alibaba Food Trust Framework (blockchain) and the formulation of the Global Shipping Business Network blockchain solution.

-- Drafting and negotiating technology sourcing agreements and managing disputes associated with technology sourcing, including acting in transactions involving the world’s largest technology companies, including transactions involving AWS, IBM, Accenture, Infosys, Salesforce, Cisco, Oracle, Atlassian, SAP and DXC and Tata.
+- Drafting and negotiating technology sourcing agreements and managing disputes associated with technology sourcing, including acting in transactions involving the world's largest technology companies, including transactions involving AWS, IBM, Accenture, Infosys, Salesforce, Cisco, Oracle, Atlassian, SAP and DXC and Tata (amongst others).

 - Advising on M&A transactions in the technology and telecommunications space, including advising on strategic restructuring, demergers and private company M&A.

-- Advising regulators and Governments on telecommunications liberalisation processes and technology reform, both in Australia and throughout the world, including as one of the lead advisers on the Telstra and nbn Definitive Agreements and acting as General Counsel for Telstra Wholesale.
+- Advising regulators and Governments on telecommunications liberalisation processes and technology reform, both in Australia and throughout the world, including as adviser to Telstra on its wholesale arrangements and the roll out of the national broadband network.